jonathanelruso/ENTREGA-3-LND/README.md

 The project was developed on Windows 11 and ChromeOS operating systems.

-Additionally, the project was developed with Visual Studio Code IDE.
+Additionally, the project was developed with Visual Studio Code.

 Finally, my website is based on this example: dribbble.com/shots/24206270-Chanta-Backpack-Store-Category